 Participation marks will consist of 2% for attendance, 10% for Individual participation (in-class and pre-class) and 3% for in-class group presentations.
 Every student is expected to contribute by actively engaging in both group and class discussions.

 Students are expected to have read each assigned case and to be prepared to discuss the key concepts and issues raised by those cases.
-For the directive cases, students are expected to have prepared responses to the assigned questions and then discuss with their groups.
 While in class, the groups are expected to prepare a group response (GR) to assigned question(s).
 To demonstrate that the student has prepared in advance, before class students will be expected to submit an individual response to specific questions related to each case that will be covered in the week.
 The individual response (IR) is due online on Moodle before each class.
 Each group will be asked to lead at least one class discussion of a case questions and will be evaluated on the basis of the quality of their presentation.

 See document posted on the course website for a detailed list of required individual responses to cases